 Your Final Thoughts

-We live in a very fast-changing world, and you never know what is going to happen next, so it is important to keep an open mind, positive attitude and remember that every crisis is an opportunity too.
+We live in a very fast-changing world, and you never know what will happen next, so it is important to keep an open mind positive attitude and remember that every crisis is an opportunity too.

 - Spokesperson: Tanya Kobzar